DavidRambo/dnr-hugo/content/portfolio/resume.md

   * Ensured document’s legibility and ease of navigation for administrators and campus visitors.

 * Instructor --- Global Cultural Studies, Duke University --- Spring 2015 & 2016
-  * Designed and taught two writing-intensive undergraduate seminars.
+  * Designed and taught two writing-intensive undergraduate seminars, which received excellent feedback including an award for quality of instruction and intellectual stimulation.
   * Lectured and guided discussions about digital technologies, science fiction, media studies, and literary and film criticism.
   * Provided constructive feedback on writing assignments in a timely fashion and encouraged improvement by offering new grades for rewrites.